citygml4j/iur-ade-citygml4j/README.md

 # i-UR ADE module for citygml4j

 This is a citygml4j module for the **i-Urban Revitalization (i-UR)** Application Domain Extension for CityGML.

+**NOTE:** The i-UR ADE module is intended to be used with [citygml4j v2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2) and works fine in this context.
+However, note that citygml4j v2 is in _maintenance mode_ and that the [current release](https://github.com/citygml4j/iur-ade-citygml4j/releases/latest) of the i-UR ADE module _cannot be used_ with the latest [citygml4j v3](https://github.com/citygml4j/citygml4j) development.
+There are currently _no plans to migrate_ the i-UR ADE module to citygml4j v3.

+## About the module
 The "i-UR" is an information infrastructure for urban revitalization and planning.
 This module adds support for parsing and writing *i-UR ADE version 1.4* enriched CityGML datasets to citygml4j.

 * **i-UR specification and material: https://www.kantei.go.jp/jp/singi/tiiki/toshisaisei/itoshisaisei/iur**
 * **Where to file issues: https://github.com/citygml4j/iur-ade-citygml4j/issues**